Group actions on relative cluster categories and Higgs categories: Preliminaries

 A dg $ A $-module $ P $ is \emph{cofibrant} if, for every surjective quasi-isomorphism $ L\ra M $, every morphism $ P\ra M $ factors through $ L $.
 For example, the dg algebra $ A $ considered as a right module over itself is cofibrant.
 A dg $ A $-module $ I $ is \emph{fibrant} if, for every injective quasi-isomorphism $ L\ra M $, every morphism $ L\ra I $ extends to $ M $.

-\begin{Prop}\cite{kellerDerivingDGCategories1994a} \begin{itemize} \item[a)] For each dg $ A $-module $ M $, there is a quasi-isomorphism $ \mathbf{p}M\ra M $ with cofibrant $ \mathbf{p}M $ and a quasi-isomorphism $ M\ra \mathbf{i}M $ with fibrant $ \mathbf{i}M $. \item[b)] The projection functor $ \ch(A)\ra \cd(A) $ admits a fully faithful left adjoint given by $ M\mapsto\mathbf{p}M\ $ and a fully faithful right adjoint given by $ M\mapsto\mathbf{i}M $. \end{itemize} \end{Prop} We call $ \mathbf{p}M\ra M $ a \emph{cofibrant resolution} of $ M $ and $ M\ra \mathbf{i}M $ a \emph{fibrant resolution} of $ M $.
+\begin{Prop}\cite{kellerDerivingDGCategories1994a} \begin{itemize} \item[a)] For each dg $ A $-module $ M $, there is a quasi-isomorphism $ \mathbf{p}M\ra M $ with cofibrant $ \mathbf{p}M $ and a quasi-isomorphism $ M\ra \mathbf{i}M $ with fibrant $ \mathbf{i}M $. \item[b)] The projection functor $ \ch(A)\ra \cd(A) $ admits a fully faithful left adjoint given by $ M\mapsto\mathbf{p}M$ and a fully faithful right adjoint given by $ M\mapsto\mathbf{i}M $. \end{itemize} \end{Prop} We call $ \mathbf{p}M\ra M $ a \emph{cofibrant resolution} of $ M $ and $ M\ra \mathbf{i}M $ a \emph{fibrant resolution} of $ M $.
 We can compute morphisms in $ \cd(A) $ via

 The \emph{perfect derived category} $ \per A $ is the smallest full subcategory of $ \cd(A) $ containing $ A $ which is stable under taking shifts, extensions and direct summands.
-An object $ M $ of $ \cd(A) $ belongs to $ \per(A) $ if and only if it is \emph{compact}, i.e. the functor $ \Hom_{\cd(A)}(M,?) $ commutes with arbitrary (set-indexed) direct sums (see~\cite[Section 5]{kellerDerivingDGCategories1994a}).
-The \emph{perfectly valued derived category} $ \pvd(A) $ is the full subcategory of $ \cd(A) $ consisting of those dg $ A $-modules whose underlying dg $ k $-module is perfect.
-Let $ f:B\ra A $ be a dg algebra morphism.
-Then $ f $ induces the restriction functor $ f_{*}: \cc(A)\ra\cc(B) $.
-It fits into the usual triple of adjoint functors $ (f^{*} , f_{*},f^{!}) $ between $ \cd(A) $ and $ \cd(B) $.
+An object $ M $ of $ \cd(A) $ belongs to $ \per(A) $ if and only if it is \emph{compact}, i.e. the functor $ \Hom_{\cd(A)}(M,-) $ commutes with arbitrary (set-indexed) direct sums (see~\cite[Section 5]{kellerDerivingDGCategories1994a}).
+The \emph{perfectly valued derived category} $ \pvd(A) $ is the full subcategory of $ \cd(A) $ consisting of those dg $ A $-modules whose underlying dg $ k $-module is perfect, i.e. the total dimension $\sum_{i\in\mathbb{Z}}\dim H^{i}(A)$ is finite.